Yash8745/Food-Recommendation-System/README.md

-## Challenges

-### 1. **Data Quality**
-   - *Challenge*: 1.
-Quantity and quality of data were inconsistent, leading to incomplete or inaccurate recommendations.
-   2. Lack of Labelled Data: The dataset did not have explicit labels for dietary restrictions, cuisines, or recipe complexity, making it challenging to classify recipes accurately.
-   - *Solution*: I partitioned into a sizable chunk so that we can preprocess a small sample first then scale it up to the entire dataset.
-I also labeled based on patterns and common ingredients to classify recipes into dietary restrictions and cuisines.

-### 2. **Recommendation Accuracy**
-   - *Challenge*: The model is struggeling to show accurate recommendations based on user preferences and past interactions.
-   - *Solution*: With more time could build a robust machine learning model that learns from user interactions and feedback to provide more accurate recommendations.
-Also, I could use more advanced techniques like collaborative filtering and deep learning models like transformers to improve the recommendation accuracy.

-### 3. **Computation Complexity**
-   - *Challenge*: Processing a large dataset with millions of recipes and ingredients required significant computational resources and time.
-   - *Solution*: I tried to parallelize the processing steps and optimized the code to reduce the time complexity of the algorithms used for classification and recommendation but eventually decided to work with a smaller subset of the data for faster prototyping.

-## Ideas for Improvement

-1. **Enhanced Personalization**: With more time, I would integrate more personalized filters based on factors like health conditions (e.g., gluten-free, low-carb) and seasonal preferences.

-2. **Advanced Model Integration**: I would explore using deep learning techniques such as neural networks to predict recipes based on more complex patterns in user preferences and ingredient combinations.
-Techinicques like collaborative filtering, matrix factorization, and deep learning could be explored for more accurate recommendations.
-Also ensemble methods like bagging like random forest and boosting like gradient boosting could be used to improve the model performance.

-3. **Real-time Feedback Loop**: Incorporating a real-time feedback loop, where the system continuously learns from the user’s evolving preferences, would improve the system’s accuracy.Implementing ci/cd pipeline to deploy the model in production environment.

-4. **Deployment**: Deploying the model as a web application or would make it more accessible to users, allowing them to receive recipe recommendations on the go.

 ## How to run jupyter notebook
 0. **Clone repository**:
    Clone the repository to your local machine using the following command: